Skip to content

 An organization in Storyblok represents a high-level entity that contains multiple spaces, users, and settings.
 It provides a unified system for teams, departments, or companies working on different projects.

-Organizations allow you to house different projects in their own spaces while maintaining centralized control over users, permissions, billing, and governance.
-This setup streamlines workflows when managing multiple websites or working with distributed teams while ensuring clear access boundaries and efficient collaboration.
+Organizations allow you to manage different projects in their own spaces while maintaining centralized control over users, permissions, billing, and governance.
+This setup streamlines workflows when handling multiple websites or working with distributed teams, ensuring clear access boundaries and efficient collaboration.

-To get started with an organization, invite some users to your organization and assign them to one or more spaces with specific roles and permissions.
+To get started, invite users to your organization and assign them to one or more spaces with specific roles and permissions.

 Organizations offer a detailed overview of usage and activity.

-The Dashboard provides a quick overview of high-level organization metrics:
+The dashboard provides an overview of organization metrics:

 • Created spaces